telefonicaid/fiware-orion/doc/manuals/user/forbidden_characters.md

 ### Exceptions

-There are some exception cases in which the above restrictions are not checked.
-In particuler, in the following fields:
+There are some exception cases in which the above restrictions do not apply.
+In particular, in the following fields:

 * URL parameter `q` and the value of "FIWARE::StringQuery" scope allow the special characters needed by the Simple Query Language
 * URL parameter `georel` and `coords` and the corresponding fields in the "FIWARE::Location::NGSIv2" scope allow `;`